isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **Data Type**

-The data type filter allows you to filter for the filters of interest.
+The Data Type filter also allows you to filter for data types of interest.
+Like Source, multiple Data Types can be selected.

 .. image:: DataType-filter.png
    :align: center

 **Advanced Filters**

-For users already familiar with the BigQuery tables (including dataset ID, table ID, table description, or a particular field name), you can use the advanced filters.
-The advanced filters allow users to search by dataset ID, table ID, table description or a field name of interest.
+For users already familiar with the BigQuery tables (including dataset ID, table ID, table description, or a particular field name), you can use "show more filters" button to displa filters allow users to search by dataset ID, table ID, table description or a field name of interest.

 **Labels**